 The employee shall outline the specifics of his hardship or unique circumstance, or special needs in a memo addressed to the Sheriff and submit it to his commander.
 After review, the commander may resolve the hardship/unique circumstances/special needs at his level or forward the memo with his recommendation to his Deputy Chief.
-The Deputy Chief shall review the circumstances and either resolve the matter at his level or forward the memo with his recommendation to his Assistant Sheriff.
+The Deputy Chief shall review the circumstances and either resolve the matter at his level or forward the memo with his recommendation to his needs and either resolve the matter at his level or forward the memo with his recommendation to his Assistant Sheriff.